kstenerud/concise-encoding/cte-specification.md

 Whitespace
 ----------

+Whitespace characters are ignored by a CTE parser.
+Any number of whitespace characters may occur in a sequence.

+### Valid Whitespace Characters

 While there are many characters classified as "whitespace" within the Unicode set, only the following are valid whitespace characters in a CTE document: